 The Council last prepared a Strategic Housing Land Availability Assessment in 2014 and this formed one part of the evidence base for the stage 1 consultation on the Council's Local Plan Review.
 Following this previous consultation and an ongoing call for sites, an updated Strategic Housing Land Availability Assessment was completed in September 2016.
 This has informed the Council's Proposed Submission Draft Local Plan and forms part of the evidence base for consultation on the draft plan.

 Sedgemoor Council has been working with other Somerset Authorities to update its evidence base on housing need in the District to inform the emerging Local Plan.

 To support the emerging Local Plan (2011 - 2032) the Council has undertaken a viability update study.

-The Planning Policy team are currently preparing an Open Space, Sport and Recreation Study for the whole District and are inviting all interested parties to express their views on the subject.
+The Planning Policy team are currently preparing an Open Space, Sport and Recreation Study for the whole District.